Simple & Easy?

 Whether it’s the first time you’re completing a Form 709 or you’re an experienced preparer, you’ll want to avoid the unseen traps by joining us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a straightforward, line-by-line examination of the 709, entitled “Properly Preparing the Form 709 (Gift Tax Return)”.
-This two part-series will be held on Wednesday, March 29th and Thursday, March 30th, 2017 at 9am Pacific Time (12pm Eastern Time).

 - When should clients file returns but don’t?
 (You may be missing revenue you should be earning!)

 - When should you claim annual exclusions for gifts into trusts and file Crummey notices?

 - How do you report the use of a deceased spouse’s portable exemption amount (“DSUEA”)?

 - What should you (or shouldn’t you) be disclosing on the return?

 - What constitutes “adequate disclosure” so you can “toll” the statute of limitations?

 - Should Installment Sales, Loans and Private Annuities be reported?
 How?

 - How do you report split-interest gifts like GRATs, QPRTs, and CRTs?